Last Update: 2020-08-12

 (qgis_stable) C:\>where git C:\Users\geo_beja\AppData\Local\Programs\Git\cmd\git.exe

-Switch to Project: enmap-box > Project Interpreter and add your conda qgis_stable python as project interpreter
+Switch to Project: enmap-box > Project Interpreter and select the QGIS python as python interpreter.

 <your conda installation>/envs/qgis_stable/QGIS.app/Contents/MacOS/../Resources/python